-Under the federal tax system, your employer withholds money from each paycheck and sends it to the IRS, to pay the taxes that you owe for the current year.
-When you file a return in the next year, you calculate how much tax you owe for the entire year, using deductions, exemptions and credits to lower the bill.
+Under the federal tax system, your employer withholds money from each paycheck and sends it to the IRS to pay the taxes that you owe for the current year.
+When you file a return the following year, you calculate how much tax you owe for the entire year, using deductions, exemptions and credits to lower the bill.
 If you've paid too much, you get a refund; the amount of the refund depends on your particular circumstances.

 Withholding and Estimated Taxes

 Your employer withholds money from your check for taxes, but the amount of the withholding is somewhat within your control.
 When you start a job, you complete a W-4 form which has a box for allowances, typically based on the number of family members in your household.
 The more allowances you claim, the less money will come out of your check.
 You can even claim exemption from taxes if you have valid grounds to do so.

 Alternatively, you can also claim zero allowances for maximum withholding or ask that additional money be withheld from the check, if you expect to owe taxes on other income.
 For example, if your spouse is self-employed, you can arrange for additional withholding from your own paycheck to avoid the inconvenience of your spouse making quarterly estimated tax payments.
 You can also adjust withholding – for example, if you have a new baby and want to claim another allowance – by filing another W-4.

 At the start of the following year, you prepare a tax return to figure out how much tax you actually owed for the previous year.
 In 2019, for example, you file a 2018 tax return.
 On the return, you add up all your income from wages, investments, self-employment and other sources.
 For tax years up until 2017, you can subtract personal exemptions.
 For example, in 2017, you get a $4,050 exemption for yourself, your spouse and each dependent.
 However, with new tax reform changes starting for the 2018 tax year, there is no personal exemption you can claim.
 But, standard deductions were doubled.